onaio/Reveal-Thailand/.github/ISSUE_TEMPLATE/issue--reveal-thailand-support-request.md

 ---
 name: 'Issue: Reveal Thailand Support Request'
-about: Use this issue to submit a Corrective & Adaptive Maintenance Request
+about: Use this issue to submit a corrective and adaptive maintenance request.
 title: "[Support Request]:"
 labels: Awaiting Authorization, CHAI Action, Corrective & Adaptive Maintenance Request
 assignees: AngelaKabari

 ---

-**Describe the issue**
+##Describe the issue
 Please give detailed instructions or steps on how to replicate the issue?
 For instance:
 1. Go to '...'
 2. Click on '....'